Monday 2:30 - 6:20 PM, Room 1P-231, Spring 2011

 Assignment 1: Flickr to Wikipedia (5 points):

-You will find an appropriately Creative Commons licensed image on Flickr and import it into Wikimedia Commons, and place it onto at least one Wikipedia Page for which it could help illustrate.
+You will find an appropriately Creative Commons licensed image on Flickr and import it into Wikimedia Commons, and place it onto at least one Wikipedia Page for which it could illustrate.

-Assignment 2: Collections, Taxonomies, Specimens (10 points)
+Assignment 2: Out of Place (10 points)

-Assignment 3: Impossible Spaces (5 points)
+Assignment 3: Impossible Spaces (10 points)

-Assignment 4: Frankensteins (10 points)
+Assignment 4: Collage Portrait (10 points)

-Assignment 5: Perfection (10 points)
+Assignment 5: App Interfaces (10 points)

-Assignment 6: Accumulation (15 points)
+Assignment 7: Accumulated History Paintings (15 points)

 Keeping in mind the history of collage, constructivism, collage, and political protest, you will create a large (16 x 20 inch) collage.
 This college will achieve its effect via the accumulation of many many parts which you will composite together.
 We will print this at full size on the large format printer.

-Final Project: Wikipedia Illustrations (25 points)
+Final Project: Symbolic Portraits (OR) Wikipedia Illustrated (20 points)

 Extra Credit